johnny-wang16/rs-udpstreaming/README.md

-# Intoduction
+# rs-udpstreaming
 This repository contains an example application that streams both RGB and 16-bit depth data simultaneously from the intel realsense device.
 It mainly uses Gstreamer(version 1.8.3) and Intel RealSense SDK.
 I tested on my system which runs Ubuntu 16.04.
 The setup instruction is pretty long so bear with me for awhile and report issues if anything abnormal happens.

-# Set up instructions for the host computer (the one that's attached to the intel realsene camera):
+#### Set up instructions for the host computer (the one that's attached to the intel realsene camera):
 A. Enviornment Setup:
 1. Set up virtual enviornment through anaconda and activate it.
 (Python version 3.5 is recommended because Opencv is only compatible with python 3.5)
 - I tried python 3.7 and 3.8 but was getting errors during runtime from opencv saying that the module python version mismatched